Understanding different types of French wills and related EU regulations

 It can be written in English but it is usually better for it to be written in French, using the correct French legal expressions, which will avoid the need for translations and the risk of errors.

-You can either do it entirely alone, or with advice from a notaire as to its contents and help preparing a model version.
+You can either do it entirely alone, or with advice from a notaire.
 You can also ask a notaire to keep a copy in their office and to register it for you with the FCDDV.
-Once so registered, any notaire will in future be able to find out where the will is kept.
-This register is also connected to similar ones in Europe, so, for example, a French notaire will be able to locate the Belgian will of a Belgian person who has lived for years in France.

 2. Authentic will (testament authentique)

-This is dictated to a notaire and written down by him or her in the presence of two independent, French-speaking witnesses or another notaire.
-It gives greater security.
+This is another common kind of French will, dictated to a notaire and written down by him or her in the presence of two independent, French-speaking witnesses or another notaire.
+It is considered to give greater legal security.

 Usually the only requirement to be a witness is to be adult and to understand French.
 However a will of this kind can be made in front of an English-speaking notaire and be in English with English-speaking witnesses.